-- Mathematics: MATH& 141 or the Honors section of MATH& 146 - Communications: Determined by the degree the student is pursuing; Honors sections of ENGL& 101 and ENGL& 102 are offered each year, but Honors students may take non- Honors sections of these courses as substitutes, if needed
+Communications requirements for the Associate Degree - Honors are met somewhat determined by the degree the student is pursuing.
+Although, Honors sections of ENGL& 101 and ENGL& 102 are offered each year, but Honors students may take non-Honors sections of these courses as substitutes, if desired.
+Computation skills are met by MATH& 141 or the Honors section of MATH& 146.